TheoViel/kaggle_rsna_abdominal_trauma/README.md

 #### Preparation

-Preparation is done is the `notebooks/Preparation.ipynb` notebook.
-This will save the frame 4 in png using the false_color scheme in png for faster 2D training.
+Most of the preprocessed data is already shared.
+However running the notebook `notebooks/Segmentation_3d.ipynb` is required since masks were too big to upload to kaggle.

 #### Training

-- `bash train.sh` will train the 2D models.
-Downloading the external data is required.
+- `bash seg_cls.sh` will train the 2D organ classification model.
+This is optional as I provide the segmentation metadata.
+- `bash train.sh` will train a `maxvit_tiny_tf_512` 2D classification model.

+- `bash seg.sh` will train the 3D organ segmentation model.
-- `bash train_end2end.sh` will train the 2D model and finetune it on 2.5D.
+- `bash crop_train.sh` will train the crop classification model

-#### Validation

-Validation is done is the `notebooks/Validation.ipynb` notebook.
-Make sure to replace the `EXP_FOLDER` vairables with your models
+- `notebooks/Training_Lvl2.ipynb` is used for training an validating RNN models.
+Make sure to update the folders in the config with yours.

-#### Inference

-Inference is done on Kaggle, notebook is [here](https://www.kaggle.com/code/theoviel/contrails-inference-comb).

 ### Code structure